Opendigitalradio/dablin/README.md

 AU No. 2 failed and hence the AU was dismissed.

 When the decoding of an AU nevertheless fails, this is indicated by an `(AAC)` message in magenta color.
-However in that case the AAC decoder may output audio samples anyway.
+However, in that case the AAC decoder may output audio samples anyway.

 ### Uncommon